Learned Inertial Odometry for Autonomous Drone Racing: Experiments

-In the second set of experiments, we evaluate the performance of our system in estimating the pose of the quadrotor in a drone racing scenario, cf. Fig.~\ref{fig:eyecatcher}.
+\textit{Evaluation:} We evaluate the performance of our system in estimating the pose of the quadrotor in a drone racing scenario, cf. Fig.~\ref{fig:eyecatcher}.
 The racing track is designed by a professional drone racing pilot and has been used in related works on drone racing~\cite{foehn2021time, romero2022model}.
-In our experiments, the top speed of the autonomous drone is 70.9 km/h.
-In each flight, the quadrotor flies 3 laps of the racing track.
-We use a training dataset containing 10 flights to train our network and the TLIO network and to tune the parameters of SVO, OpenVINS, and Gate-IO.
-The training of our network lasts approximately 3 hours.
-We test our system and the baselines on 5 test flights.
-A visualization of the estimated trajectory by Gate-IO, TLIO, and our algorithm on one of the test sequences is in Fig.~\ref{fig:splitS_traj}.
+In each race, the quadrotor flies 3 laps of the track.
+In our experiments, the top speed of the autonomous drone is approx. $70\frac{km}{h}$. \rebuttal{ We use training, validation, and test datasets containing approx. 5, 1.5, and 1.5 min of flight data, respectively.
+It takes approx. 6 sec to complete a lap of the racing track.} A visualization of the estimated trajectory by Gate-IO, TLIO, and our algorithm \rebuttal{in a race} is in Fig.~\ref{fig:splitS_traj}.
 The two VIO baselines accumulate large drift, cf.~ Table~\ref{tab:absolute_erros}.
 We do not include them in Fig.~\ref{fig:splitS_traj} for the sake of clarity.
 These results confirm that the classical VIO algorithms fail in drone racing due to perception challenges.
-The relative translation and rotation errors on one of the test sequences are shown in Fig.~\ref{fig:splitS_reltrans_errs} and Fig.~\ref{fig:splitS_relrot_errs}, respectively.
-The average absolute trajectory errors computed on all the test sequences are in the second row of Table~\ref{tab:absolute_erros}.
+The relative translation and rotation errors \rebuttal{in a race} are shown in Fig.~\ref{fig:splitS_reltrans_errs} and Fig.~\ref{fig:splitS_relrot_errs}, respectively.
+The average absolute trajectory errors computed on the test dataset are in Table~\ref{tab:absolute_erros}.
 The $\text{ATE}_{\text{T}}$ achieved by our system outperforms TLIO by $54\%$ and is similar to the one achieved by Gate-IO.

-\subsection{Learning the Quadrotor Dynamics}
+\subsubsection{Learning the Quadrotor Dynamics}

 In this section, we validate the proposed learning-based module, which predicts relative positional displacements from a window of commanded collective thrusts and gyroscope measurements, in two ablation studies.